Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 4. Education — Score Equity

-High score variance across a school indicates unequal outcomes — some students are excelling while others struggle significantly.
+High score variance across a school indicates unequal outcomes.
 Low variance suggests more consistent achievement.
+Policymakers use variance alongside mean scores to assess equity.

 🌡️